Hardcard: Competition

-Within one year of the Plus Development introduction of Hardcard, 28 companies had released similar products.
+Within six months of the introduction of Hardcard more than one half dozen companies had released similar products, some with larger, 20MB drives.
+Demand was so strong that several OEM vendors such as Tandon Corporation introduced retail products.
+Hardcards' popularity encouraged general adoption of the 3 1/2-inch form factor for hard drives over the older 5 1/4-inch size, which cannot fit on an expansion card.

+28 companies released similar products within one year of the first Hardcard.
 At that time, all of the other products were using a standard hard drive with a 1.6-inch height forcing the card to hang over the adjacent PC slot.
 The hard drive was located on the opposite side away from the connector sometimes enabling a short half-length expansion card to be installed in the adjacent slot.
 These hard drive cards were usually described as occupying 1.5 expansion slots.

 Below are some of companies and product names with a similar product to the Plus Hardcard.